 It has been argued by some that substance use has become a normalised activity (Aldridge et al., 2011; Parker et al., 1998), whilst Lloyd (2010) has highlighted that those who experience drug and alcohol problems are one of the most stigmatised groups.
 The forces of exclusion and stigma manifest in different guises that can block or impede continuing routes out of addiction.
 O’Gorman (2016, p.
-253) usefully questioned “why the use of similar drugs and similar drug using behaviours by different social groups is differentially accommodated and accepted by mainstream society” to highlight the relative as well as differentiated nature of acceptability and accommodation of harmful drug use and related behaviours.
+253) usefully questioned “why the use of similar drugs and similar drug using behaviours by different social groups is differentially accommodated and accepted by mainstream society?” to highlight the relative as well as differentiated nature of acceptability and accommodation of harmful drug use and related behaviours.

 As recovery is centered around relationships embedded in societal processes and structures, the Recovery Cities initiative is one example of attempting to change societal responses in order to address structural barriers to effective group engagement.
 Individuals in recovery need both ‘the will and the ways’ on their journey (Burnett & Maruna, 2004).
-It is acknowledged that this transition at the macro level is not simple, quick or easy.
-Therefore, mapping existing assets in the community that promote belonging, inclusion, provide meaningful activities, act as social connection points, build awareness of existing strengths and a vision for the future are key in highlighting the powerful impact such spaces, places, and organisations can have in promoting recovery.
+It is acknowledged that this transition at the meso and macro levels is not simple, quick, or easy.
+Therefore, mapping existing assets in the community that promote belonging, inclusion, provide meaningful activities, act as social connection points, build awareness of existing strengths, and offer a vision for the future.
+These processes highlight the powerful impact that environments and organisations can have in promoting recovery.

 Building on this further to create inclusive cities that promote participation and inclusion whilst challenging stigmatisation and exclusion is key (Best & Colman, 2019).
 This is predicted on the idea that individual recovery journeys have the ability to generate further community recovery capital and to increase the visibility and accessibility of recovery.
-The Recovery Cities / Inclusive Cities model is based on the assumption that there is a generative dynamism between individual transformation and collective recovery potential, although this model has not yet been tested.
-Operating from this framework requires us to rethink and redefine our understanding of the operation of recovery in a way that transcends the personal to incorporate the social, community and societal forces that are essential to promoting growth and human flourishing.
-Through building inclusive and recovery-oriented systems and communities, we are suggesting a form of ‘giving back’ that is transformative in placing the values of recovery at the heart of communities and in doing so promoting a broad base of community connections and active participation as fundamental for growth and wellbeing at a collective level.
+The Recovery Cities / Inclusive Cities model is based on the assumption that there is a generative dynamism between individual transformation and collective recovery potential, although this model has not yet been evaluated.
+Operating from this framework requires us to rethink and redefine our understanding of the operation of recovery in a way that transcends the personal to incorporate the social, community, and societal forces that are essential to promoting growth and human flourishing.
+Through building inclusive and recovery-oriented systems and communities, we are suggesting a form of ‘giving back’ that is transformative in placing the values of recovery at the heart of communities and, in doing so, promotes a broad base of community connections and active participation as fundamental for growth and wellbeing at a collective level.

 References